SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-linux.md

 sudo curl -Ls https://github.com/SumoLogic/sumologic-otel-collector/releases/latest/download/install.sh | sudo -E bash -s -- -u -y -p
 ```

-### Manual step-by-step installation
+### Manual step-by-step Installation

-If you installed the Collector manually, simply remove the binary from the directory you have placed it in:
+If you installed the Collector manually, simply remove the binary from the directory you have placed it in by running the following command:

 ```bash
 sudo rm /usr/local/bin/otelcol-sumo
 ```

-## Upgrading the collector
+## Upgrading the Collector

 ### Upgrade OpenTelemetry Collector

 First, you have to upgrade the Collector's version.
 The way you should do it, depends on how you installed it.

-#### Install script
+#### Install Script

 Running install script will simply upgrade collector to the latest version: